Blud

-Blud (Блуд, Блуд), one of the Slavic fairies in Slavic mythology, is an evil-deity that causes disorientation and leads a person aimlessly around and round.
+Blud (/bluːd/ BL-OOH-D; Блуд, Блуд), one of the Slavic fairies in Slavic mythology, is an evil-deity that causes disorientation and leads a person aimlessly around and round.
 The term also refers to illicit fornication, the desire for which Slavic clerics claimed to come from the Devil.

 Blud in the Russian language means: debauchery, adultery and deviation from the straight path in the literal and figurative sense.